af/shamus/README.md

   let you set where shamus should sit on your desktop.
 For example, using `"right": 0, "top": 0` will put the window in the top right corner of your desktop.

+### watcher parameters

+By default, shamus recursively watches all files in the project's root directory.
+If there are a lot of files in your project, this can lead to the dreaded EMFILE error.
+To combat this, set your config's `watcher.paths` to an array of the files/dirs you want shamus to monitor.

+Note: if you change `watcher.paths`, you'll need to restart shamus for it to take effect (refreshing the app will not pick up the change).

 Parsers